avtraino/expose-localhost-remotely/README.md

 ## root user's .bashrc
 ```
 if [[-n $SSH_CONNECTION]] ; then
-	service apache2 stop    # this stops apache so the tunnel can be served on port 80
+	service apache2 stop    #  stop apache so the tunnel can be served on port 80
 fi
 ```